Short-Term or Long-Term Rental in Los Angeles: What the Numbers Show

 - Available Short-Term Rental Nights: 330 per year (assumes 35 days for cleaning, changeovers, and maintenance)

 - Regulations: Heavily restricted.
 Los Angeles requires owner-occupancy for short-term rentals; investor-owned properties are generally not eligible.
 Owner-occupants face a 120 unhosted-night cap.
-Home-Sharing registration ($199) required.
+Home-Sharing registration (about $200) required.
 14% Transient Occupancy Tax applies.
 City of LA Home-Sharing rules

 See your neighborhood's full short-term rental vs long-term rental breakdown in the dashboard